Harold Prest

-Harold Edward Westray Prest (9 January 1890 – 5 January 1955) was an English amateur cricketer who played first-class cricket for Kent County Cricket Club either side of the First World War.
+Harold Edward Westray Prest (9 January 1890 – 5 January 1955) was an English amateur cricketer who played first-class cricket for Kent County Cricket Club before and after the First World War.

 Early life

 Prest was both in Beckenham in what was then part of Kent, the son of Stanley and Emily Priest.
 His father was a director of an engineering company and Prest was educated at Abbey School in Beckenham before going on to Malvern College where he played in the school First XI for three years, making a high score of 174 not out in 1908 as he headed the Malvern batting averages.
-He was considered by Wisden as a fine, aggressive schoolboy batsman with "excellent style", as well as a good fielder and played for the public schools side against MCC at Lord's.
+He was considered by Wisden as a fine, aggressive schoolboy batsman with "excellent style", as well as a good fielder and played for the public schools team against Marylebone Cricket Club (MCC) at Lord's.

 He went on to Pembroke College, Cambridge and played for Cambridge University 12 times, appearing in Varsity matches in 1909 and 1911.
 As well as cricket, Prest also won Blues in football and golf.